Alex Denner is one of the most influential people in biopharma history

 Sarissa Capital Management

-Carl Icahn received most of the Money, and Credit created by his high-profile biotech raiding parties.
-But it was Alex Denner that is credited as the power behind the throne, a key player in the turnaround story of several top life sciences companies and a powerhouse figure promising to start stealing his own headlines now that he’s jumped Icahn’s ship to helm his own hedge fund.
+Carl Icahn may have received most of the credit, and certainly the lion’s share of the cash, created by his high-profile biotech raiding parties.
+But Alex Denner has been credited as the power behind the throne, a key player in the turnaround story of several top life sciences companies and a figure now promising to start stealing his own headlines now that he’s jumped Icahn’s ship to helm his own hedge fund.

-Alex and Carl came together at ImClone after both recognized the substantial amount of cash that could be made by turning around the troubled company after CEO Sam Waksal wound up in prison after the notorious insider trading scandal.
+The two came together at ImClone after both recognized the substantial amount of money that could be made by turning around the troubled company–after CEO Sam Waksal wound up in prison after the notorious insider trading scandal.
 Denner headed the executive committee that held the wheel, pushing a lead experimental drug–ramucirumab–from Phase I right into late-stage studies.
 And he helped engineer the $6.5 billion sale to Eli Lilly ($LLY) when everyone could focus on the value of Erbitux and its experimental cancer treatments.

 Combining knowledge of the business with a clear connection to the science involved, Denner has created the template for the modern-day biotech turnaround story.

 “Alex actually understands the science–and how to build that into a business,” ex-con and ImClone founder Sam Waksal told Bloomberg.
 “When a company is broken, he knows what should be done to fix it.”

 As an inside player, few can compare to Denner.
 The big question now is where he plans to play next.
 And who will follow his game book on their own deals?